PSJorgensen/real-world-economics/real-world-economics-outline.md

         suicides and suicide attempts in Ireland and England, and Greece, respectively.

-        -   The simple mechanish: "There is evidence that debts, financial difficulties and housing payment problems lead to mental health problems (17-19).
+        -   The simple mechanism: "There is evidence that debts, financial difficulties and housing payment problems lead to mental health problems (17-19).
 The more debts people have, the higher the risk of many common mental disorders